PatternsTechGit/PT_GithubRepos/README.md

  > git config --golbal user.email "your email id"
  >```
  >
- >After configuring you can run first command again to see if it is configured or not.
+ >After configration you can run first command again to see if it is successfully configured or not.
 ----------------------------
  >### **STEP 9: Pull from repository**
  >The git pull command is used to fetch and download content from a remote repository and immediately update the local repository to match that content.
 Merging remote upstream changes into your local repository is a common task in Git-based collaboration work flows.